-5 To visit Pearl Harbor with a guide and learn about Hawaii's role in the war - ideal for World War II history buffs and anyone who wants to see some of Hawaii's most visited sights and national monuments.
+To visit Pearl Harbor with a guide and learn about Hawaii's role in the war - ideal for World War II history buffs and anyone who wants to see some of Hawaii's most visited sights and national monuments.

-6 To recharge tour Rotary batteries.
-You will go back to your clubs and districts even more prepared to Connect the World!
+6 ■go back to your clubs and districts even more prepared to Connect the World!

-To go snorkeling with the dolphins and sea J-turtles.
+7 To go snorkeling with the dolphins and sea 1 turtles.

-8 To see, meet and hear from our current RI President and other Rotary dignitaries and hear what happened at the most recent Council on Legislation.
+To see, meet and hear from our current RI President and other Rotary dignitaries and hear what happened at the most recent Council on Legislation.